2. MATERIAL ACCOUNTING POLICIES

 (iv) Provisions, Contingent liabilities and Contingent Assets

 A provision is recognised when the Company has a present obligation as a result of past event and it is probable that an outflow of resources will be required to settle the obligation, in respect of which a reliable estimate can be made.
 Provisions (excluding retirement benefits and compensated absences) are not discounted to its present value unless the effect of time value of money is material and are determined based on best estimate required to settle the obligation at the Standalone Balance sheet date.
 These are reviewed at each Standalone Balance sheet date and adjusted to reflect the current best estimates.
-Contingent liabilities are not recognised in the financial statements.
+The Company uses significant judgements to assess contingent liabilities.
+Contingent liabilities are disclosed when there is a possible obligation arising from past events, the existence of which will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Company or a present obligation that arises from past events where it is either not probable that an outflow of resources will be required to settle the obligation or a reliable estimate of the amount cannot be made.
 A contingent asset is neither recognised nor disclosed in the Standalone financial statements.

 (v) Revenue recognition